PopovEvgeniy/fastwiper/readme.txt

 6: Can't create the temporary directory.
 7: Can't destroy the temporary directory.

-Source code
+The source code.

 The code was compiled under Open Watcom.
 But you can compile it under any modern C compiler.

-Note for MINGW-w64 and TDM-GCC users
+Note for MINGW-w64 and TDM-GCC users.

 Don't forget to link your program with kernel32.lib.

-Version history
+Version history.

-0.1: Initial version.
+0.1: The initial version.
 0.2: The small changes.
 0.3: The new command-line argument has been added.
 0.4: The small changes.
 The first public version.